sfc-gh-bculberson/sftp_server/README.md

 ## INSTRUCTIONS

-Run the sql from setup.sql in the Snowflake Account, up to and including the SHOW IMAGE REPOSITORIES.
+Run the sql from setup.1.sql in the Snowflake Account.

-The rest will be ran after containers are built and pushed.

 ## BUILD & PUSH